JournalJuly 6, 20269 min read

 • Their projects are still alive.
 Sites launched years ago and still working, fast, maintained — the best clue about what your relationship will look like in year three.

 Choosing a web agency is only a lottery if you treat it like one.
 With twelve questions asked at the right moment, most of the disappointments in this market become predictable — and avoidable.
+Use the list on every proposal you compare, and ask for the important answers in writing.
 And if a single thing stays with you from this whole article, let it be this: the right agency isn't the one with the office closest to you or the biggest promises.
 It's the one whose answers you can verify.

 Related work